Thursday, December 22, 2011

 So many aspects of our health pertain to food.
 And one man's healthy diet is another man's toxin.
 My mother lived to be 90 years old.
 She ate eggs almost every morning of her life.
 She salted all her food.
 And fat did not scare this woman.

-My husband, at 48, had a triple by-pass and the doctor told us, straight out, that if he continued to eat as he had been (heavy on the fat and salt, light on the fruits and veggies) he would die.
+My husband, at 48, had a triple by-pass and the doctor told us, straight out, that if he continued to eat as he had been (heavy on the fat and salt, light on the fruits and veggies) he would suffer dire consequences.

 Contemporary cooks need to be more than just meal makers.
 They need to understand how food affects each member of the family.
 They need to balance the desire for good tasting foods and the need for foods high in nutritional value.
 And if they are dealing with food allergies and special dietary needs, these cooks need to master the art of culinary diversity.